GE lands first deal as US firms descend on Myanmar

 Myanmar’s 15-month-old quasi-civilian government is navigating an ambitious path to develop a resource-rich but desperately poor country that wilted under 49 years of military rule and sanctions, which have largely kept U.S. firms at bay.

-Major U.S. companies dealing there under the embargoes were Chevron (CVX.N), which set up there before sanctions were put in place, and Caterpillar (CAT.N), which has sold bulldozers and excavators in Myanmar through an independent dealer.
+Major U.S. companies dealing there under the embargoes were Chevron, which set up there before sanctions were put in place, and Caterpillar, which has sold bulldozers and excavators in Myanmar through an independent dealer.

 The licenses issued to U.S. companies cover provision of financial services and a reporting requirement and detailed disclosures to promote transparency in a notoriously corrupt country, a move Obama said was to provide “immediate incentives to reformers”.